WilliamsandBrandanLab/WilliamsandBrandanLab.github.io/documentation/index.md

 [Useful information on how to use Bonsai](http://www.open-ephys.org/bonsai/) - Open Ephys

-[Discussion Group](https://groups.google.com/forum/#!forum/bonsai-users) - Any questions regarding bonsai can be asked here
+[Discussion Group](https://groups.google.com/forum/#!forum/bonsai-users) - Any questions regarding Bonsai can be asked here

 [Downloading the UCLA miniscope package for Bonsai](https://github.com/jonnew/Bonsai.Miniscope )